Nicholas Postgate Catholic Academy Trust has made significant progress since its formation in September 2018.

 Our schools provide a nurturing environment where there is an acceptance and understanding at all levels of the need to keep everyone safe.

-Nicholas Postgate Catholic Academy Trust is committed to ensuring that we have excellent governance that challenges, supports and holds to account.
-We have strong leadership at all levels, with staff continually being developed.
-Our pupils and students receive outstanding teaching and pedagogical knowledge.
+Nicholas Postgate Catholic Academy Trust has strong leadership at all levels, with staff continually being developed.
+We expect all our pupils and students to receive outstanding teaching within rich and varied learning environments.
 Pupils within the Trust access a sound education with deep spiritual immersion and learning that inspires and fosters curiosity.

 All our schools offer a rich range of curricular and extracurricular experiences that challenge and enhance skills, talents and aptitudes.

 Within the Trust, there is a commitment that parents and carers will be informed in a timely manner about their child’s attendance, progress, attainment and wellbeing.
 We seek to develop parents and carers as active partners in their child’s progress.